simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 12 SQL.md

     1. If you plan to use **Amazon Bedrock**:
         * Adjust the region setting if needed.
 Use your previous lab settings for guidance.
-        * Set the spring.ai.bedrock.anthropic3.chat.enabled to true to enable the chat model.
+        * Set the spring.ai.bedrock.converse.chat.enabled to true to enable the chat model.
-        * Adjust the model if desired or take the default (Anthropic Claude 3 Sonnet).
+        * Set spring.ai.bedrock.converse.chat.options.model to "anthropic.claude-3-5-sonnet-20240620-v1:0" or equivalent.
 See the **[latest list](https://docs.aws.amazon.com/bedrock/latest/userguide/models-supported.html)**.
-        * Make sure the Anthropic Claude 3 Sonnet model is enabled.
+        * Make sure the Anthropic Claude 3.5 Sonnet model is enabled.
 Refer to the **[Lab Setup guide](https://github.com/kennyk65/AI-With-Spring-Student-Files/blob/main/LabInstructions/Lab%20Setup.md)** for AWS / Amazon Bedrock.

     1. If you plan to use **OpenAI**:
         * Set spring.ai.openai.chat.enabled to true to enable the chat model.